CDL suspensions: Refusing to submit to a breath or blood test while driving any motor vehicle

 How long will my license be disqualified?

-• First incident: 1 year (3 years if the incident occurred while you were transporting hazardous materials.)
+We'll disqualify you from holding a Commercial Driver License (CDL) for 1 year (or 3 years if the incident occurred while you were transporting hazardous materials).

 Will my CDL be affected if I enter a deferred prosecution program?

 Your Commercial Driver License (CDL) may still be disqualified when you enter into a deferred prosecution program following an arrest for driving under the influence (DUI) or physical control.
-We will stay (stop) the suspension or revocation against your personal driving privilege, but we are required to disqualify your CDL endorsement.
+We'll stop the suspension or revocation against your personal driving privilege, but we're required to disqualify your CDL endorsement.

-If you don’t have a CDL, we will invalidate your commercial driving privilege, which prevents you from getting a CDL for the time periods shown.
+If you don't have a CDL, we'll invalidate your commercial driving privilege, which prevents you from getting a CDL for the time periods above.

 How do I re-qualify?